-Yes, that’s our job!
-We take care of all of these things.
-The process is simple for you as we work in the background to sort out these details.
+The process is simple for you as we work in the background to make everything as smooth as possible.

-Nanny sickness is rarely convenient but it’s easier to deal with in a nanny share than in a sole nanny situation.
-That’s because nanny shares involve two families as backup, so it’s more likely that one of the adults can take a day off and look after the children without it being a total disaster.
-From a payments perspective, our blog has more information on what happens if your nanny is sick.
+That’s because nanny shares involve two families, so it’s more likely that one of the adults can take a day off and look after the children without it being a total disaster.

 What are my responsibilities as an employer?